Tren de Aragua: United States

+Texas governor Greg Abbott announced a series of measures aimed at combating the Tren de Aragua.
+Among the orders issued on 16 September 2024, are the launch of a statewide operation focused on addressing the criminal group and the declaration of Tren de Aragua as a foreign terrorist organization.

 FBI agents in El Paso, Texas reported that 41 suspected members of the Tren de Aragua were arrested in 2023.
 In 2024, a state investigator told KUTV that a number of crimes in the Salt Lake City metropolitan area were linked to Tren de Aragua, including a September 2024 shooting in Herriman.
 Most of the reported crimes included theft, illegal drug distribution, and sextortion.
 The gang was prominently featured in Donald Trump's 2024 presidential campaign.
 An opinion piece in Americas Quarterly said that Tren de Aragua's reach in the United States was exaggerated, with the gang only having permanent cells outside of Venezuela in Peru and Chile, and even having limited success in setting up operations in Venezuela's neighboring country of Colombia.

-On 20 January 2025, President Donald Trump signed an executive order initiating the process to designate various drug cartels and transnational gangs, including Tren de Aragua, as Foreign Terrorist Organizations, To combat the purported gang activity, hundreds of ICE agents participated in raids during the months of January and February 2025.
-One alleged gang member was arrested.On 28 January, 2025 ICE arrested 25 members.
-On 29 January 2025, eight alleged Tren de Aragua gang members were arrested at an apartment complex in Queens, New York because they were indicted on charges of gun trafficking, where police seized 34 firearms, two others were wanted outstanding.
+On 20 January 2025, President Trump signed an executive order initiating the process to designate various drug cartels and transnational gangs, including Tren de Aragua, as Foreign Terrorist Organizations, To combat the purported gang activity, hundreds of ICE agents participated in raids during the months of January and February 2025.
+One alleged gang member was arrested.On 28 January 2025 ICE arrested 25 members.
+On 29 January 2025, eight alleged Tren de Aragua gang members were arrested at an apartment complex in Queens, New York because they were indicted on charges of arms trafficking, where police seized 34 firearms, two others were wanted outstanding.